-While over 50 percent of households in the US are now using cell phones instead of landlines, there are other options for a dedicated home number.
+While more than 50 percent of households in the US are now using cell phones instead of landlines, there are other options for a dedicated home number.
 We’re looking at 3 of them in today’s post.

 What is a VoIP Phone System?

 VoIP stands for Voice Over Internet Protocol.
-A VoIP system allows you to make and receive phone calls over the internet.
-The technology works by interprets a caller’s voice as data, then decodes the message and replays it as a message to the receiver.
+A VoIP system allows you to make and receive phone calls over the Internet.
+The technology interprets a caller’s voice as data, then decodes the message and replays it as a message to the receiver.

 VoIP systems are becoming increasingly popular because of the low cost, compared with traditional landline phone service.
 The systems are also relatively easy to install and easy to use.